 - Agriculture and Rural Economy Directorate

 Guidance for organisers of bird gatherings in Scotland.

 Definition of a bird gathering

 Bird gatherings are occasions at which birds are brought together (from different locations) for any purpose, and afterwards disperse to more than one location.
 This includes fairs, markets, shows, sales or exhibitions, races or meetings (for example pigeons), and traders who gather birds from different sources to be sold online.

-Birds which are gathered together from different sources (such as internet sales), but remain in one location for at least 13 days after the arrival of the last bird, would not be considered a gathering.
+Birds that are gathered together from different sources (such as internet sales), but remain in one location for at least 13 days after the arrival of the last bird, would not be considered a gathering.

-General Licence compliance
+General licence compliance